 Even though it can be challenging to notice the onset of glaucoma, paying attention to certain vision changes can help lead to early detection and treatment.
 You may notice just one of these symptoms or all of them.
 Schedule an eye exam if you notice any of these symptoms:

 - Blurred or foggy vision, especially when awakening

 Scheduling regular eye exams, especially after age 50, is also an important step to take to ensure you catch glaucoma early.
 If you are diagnosed with glaucoma, several treatment options exist.
 These can include medication or eye surgery.
 Patients often don’t understand that they have options, according to the National Glaucoma Impact Survey conducted by the Glaucoma Research Foundation.
 That’s why it’s important to ask a board-certified ophthalmologist to explain what the possibilities are and what he or she would recommend in your specific case.

-Our experienced eye doctors in the Bronx and Queens offer routine vision care as well as glaucoma treatments.
-You can contact us to request a consultation using the online form or call us at 1-888-212-EYES (3937) to schedule an eye exam.
+Our experienced eye doctors in the Bronx, Queens, Brooklyn, and Manhattan offer routine vision care as well as glaucoma treatments.
+You can contact us to request a consultation using the online form or call us at 866-599-8774 to schedule an eye exam.